ubisoft/Sharpmake/docs/Samples.md

 Here the description for each properties:

 - *Name*: Name of the sample.
 - *CIs*: CI systems where the sample can be executed.
 Valid values: "github" and "gitlab".
-An empty array here will completely disable the sample on CI systems.
+An empty array here will completely disable the sample on CI systems. gitlab is used internally at Ubisoft.
 - *OSs*: Operating systems where can be executed.
 Valid values: "linux", "macos", "windows-2019" and "windows-2022".
 - *Frameworks*: .NET frameworks used by Sharpmake executable.
 Currently only "net6.0" is supported.
 - *Configuration*: Configurations that the sample support.
 Valid values: "debug" and "release".